 To the extent paid out of our current or accumulated earnings and profits, as determined under U.S. federal income tax principles, distributions, if any, made with respect to our Common Shares will be includable for U.S. federal income tax purposes in the income of a U.S. Holder as ordinary dividend income in an amount equal to the sum of any cash and the fair market value of any property that we distribute, before reduction for Netherlands withholding tax.
 For tax years beginning before 2011, such dividends will be eligible to be treated by U.S. Holder individuals as "qualified dividend income" subject to a maximum tax rate of 15 percent, if the shareholder receiving the dividend satisfies the holding period requirements, and if we are not treated for our taxable year in which the dividend is paid, or our preceding taxable year, as a passive foreign investment company (see "Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Status").
 To the extent that such distribution exceeds our current or accumulated earnings and profits, it will be treated as a non-taxable return of capital to the extent of the U.S. Holder's adjusted tax basis in our Common Shares and thereafter as taxable capital gain.
 Dividends generally will be treated as income from sources outside the United States and generally will be passive income (or, in the case of certain holders, "financial services income") for purposes of the foreign tax credit limitation.
 Dividends we pay will not be eligible for the dividends received deduction allowed to corporations in certain circumstances under the United States Internal Revenue Code of 1986, as amended (the Code).
 A U.S. Holder may elect annually to either deduct The Netherlands withholding tax (see "Taxation-Netherlands Tax Considerations-Dividend Withholding Tax") against their income (in which case, the election will apply to all foreign income taxes such U.S. Holder paid in that year) or take the withholding taxes as a credit against their U.S. tax liability, subject to U.S. foreign tax credit limitation rules.
-If the dividends are qualified for the lower applicable capital gains rate (as discussed in the above paragraph), the amount of the dividend income taken into account for calculating the foreign tax credit limitation will be in general be limited to the gross amount of the dividend, multiplied by the reduced rate, divided by the highest rate of tax normally applicable to dividends, For the purposes of computing the foreign tax credit, dividends paid on our Common Shares will be treated as income from sources outside the United States, but generally will be grouped separately, together with other items of "passive" or financial services income.
-Recently enacted legislation (the American Jobs Creation Act of 2004, or the "Act") will modify the foreign tax credit limitation by reducing the number of classes of foreign source income to two for taxable years beginning after December 31, 2006.
-Under the Act, dividends paid on our Common Shares will generally constitute passive category income but could, in the case of certain US holders, constitute "general category income."
+If the dividends are qualified for the lower applicable capital gains rate (as discussed in the above paragraph), the amount of the dividend income taken into account for calculating the foreign tax credit limitation will be in general be limited to the gross amount of the dividend, multiplied by the reduced rate, divided by the highest rate of tax normally applicable to dividends.
 The rules governing the foreign tax credit are complex.
 We urge you to consult with your own tax advisors regarding the availability of the foreign tax credit in your particular circumstances.